mulesoft-assets/template-sfdc2db-account-migration/README.md

 As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
 During the Input stage the Template will go to the Salesforce and query all the existing Accounts that match the filter criteria.
-During the Process stage, each Salesforce Account will be filtered depending on, if it has an existing matching account in the Database and if the last updated date of the later is greater than the one of Salesforce.
 The last step of the Process stage will group the accounts and create them in Database.
 Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.